-It is essential that Residents are exposed to a clinical case load which is adequate in size, type and variety.
+It is essential that residents are exposed to a clinical case load which is adequate in size, type and variety.
 Such essential case experience is unlikely to be gained if case numbers are less than:

+- Small Animals: 400 new surgical procedures in 3 years, - Large Animals: 300 new surgical procedures in 3 years, and an additional 50 in-depth lameness investigations.

-- small animals: 400 new surgical procedures in three years: a minimum of 160 primary cases and 240 cases as assistant surgeon; - large animals: 300 new surgical procedures in three years: a minimum of 100 cases as primary surgeon and 200 cases as assistant surgeon.
-Additionally, 50 in-depth lameness investigations.
+For small animal programmes, candidates must record a minimum of 160 primary cases and 240 cases as assistant surgeon.
+For large animal programmes candidates must record a minimum of 100 cases as primary surgeon and 200 cases as assistant surgeon.
 As the Resident's experience increases during the programme, the number of surgical procedures performed with the Resident as Primary Surgeon should also increase.
-The Resident is the Primary Surgeon when all of the following apply:
+The resident is Primary Surgeon when all of the following apply:

-- the Resident is responsible for examination of the patient and for client communication with regards to the surgical management of the case; - the Resident is responsible for the decision to operate; - the Resident plans and performs the essential parts of the surgical procedure; - the Resident has significant involvement in and responsibility for the after care of the patient following surgery.
+- The resident is responsible for examination of the patient and client communication with regards to the surgical management of the case. - The resident is responsible for the decision to operate. - The resident plans and performs the essential parts of the surgical procedure.

+The resident has significant involvement in and responsibility for the after care of the patient following surgery.